-Many wildlife attractions, sanctuaries and rehabilitation centres are getting it right, and support the care and wellbeing of the animals.
-Unfortunately the truth is that the wildlife tourist industry – and the tourists that use it – sometimes do a lot more harm than good not only to the animals themselves but also to their habitats and wider conservation efforts.
+Unfortunately this is not always the case.
+The truth is that the wildlife tourism industry – and the tourists that use it – sometimes do a lot more harm than good, often without the tourists knowledge.
+More often than not the industry puts profits and the tourist experiencce over the needs of the wildlife and can cause considerable harm and destruction not only to the animals themselves but also to their habitats and wider conservation efforts.

 Avoiding Bad Practices.